-- a) areas off lease (e.g. roads or tracks which provide access to the mining lease); - b) areas previously significantly disturbed which have achieved the rehabilitation outcomes; - c) by agreement with the administering authority, areas previously significantly disturbed which have not achieved the rehabilitation objective(s) due to circumstances beyond the control of the mine operator (such as climatic conditions): - d) areas under permanent infrastructure.
+a) areas off lease (e.g. roads or tracks which provide access to the mining lease);

+- b) areas previously significantly disturbed which have achieved the rehabilitation outcomes; - c) by agreement with the administering authority, areas previously significantly disturbed which have not achieved the rehabilitation objective(s) due to circumstances beyond the control of the mine operator (such as climatic conditions); - d) areas under permanent infrastructure.
 Permanent infrastructure includes any infrastructure (roads, tracks, bridges, culverts, dam/structures, bores, buildings, fixed machinery, hardstand areas, airstrips, helipads etc) which is to be left by agreement with the landowner.
-The agreement to leave permanent infrastructure must be recorded in the Landowner Agreement and lodged with the administering authority; - e) disturbances that pre-existed the grant of the tenure unless those areas are disturbed during the term of the tenure.

-"subsoil", or substrata, is the layer of soil under the topsoil on the surface of the ground.
-The subsoil may include substances such as sand, silt and/or clay that has only been partially broken down by air, sunlight, water and wind, to produce true soil.

-"spillway" means a weir, channel, conduit, tunnel, gate or other structure designed to permit discharges form the dam, normally under flood conditions or in anticipation of flood conditions.

-"spotter/catcher" means a registered spotter catcher operating under a current Rehabilitation Permit as prescribed by the Qld.
-Nature Conservation Act 1992.

-"structure" means dam or levee.

-"suitably qualified and experienced person" in relation to regulated structures means a person who is a Registered Professional Engineer of Queensland (RPEQ) under the provisions of the Professional Engineers Act 2002, and has demonstrated competency and relevant experience:

-a) for regulated dam/structures, an RPEQ who is a civil engineer with the required

-- (i) qualifications in dam safety and dam design. - b) for regulated levees, an RPEQ who is a civil engineer with the required - (i) qualifications in the design of flood protection embankments.
+The agreement to leave permanent infrastructure must be recorded in the Landowner Agreement and lodged with the administering authority; - e) disturbances that pre-existed the grant of the tenure unless those areas are disturbed during the term of the tenure. - "Site area" means the area subject to the wind farm turbines and ancillary infrastructure as authorised under this environmental authority. - "subsoil", or substrata, is the layer of under the topsoil on the surface of the ground.
+The subsoil may include substances such as sand, silt and/or clay that has only been partially broken down by air, sunlight, water and wind, to produce true soil. - "spillway" means a weir, channel, conduit, tunnel, gate or other structure designed to permit discharges form the dam, normally under flood conditions or in anticipation of flood conditions. - "spotter/catcher" means a registered spotter catcher operating under a current Rehabilitation Permit as prescribed by the Qld.
+Nature Conservation Act 1992. - "structure" means dam or levee. - "suitably qualified and experienced person" in relation to regulated structures means a person who is a Registered Professional Engineer of Queensland (RPEQ) under the provisions of the Professional Engineers Act 2002, and has demonstrated competency and relevant experience: - a) for regulated dam/structures, an RPEQ who is a civil engineer with the required - (i) qualifications in dam safety and dam design. - b) for regulated levees, an RPEQ who is a civil engineer with the required - (i) qualifications in the design of flood protection embankments.